The sex industry has a hierarchy of respectability, and at the bottom are street-based sex workers, aka "streetwalkers."

 - One episode focused on an aging hooker who has been working the streets for close to thirty years.
 Olivia met her years earlier and is quite surprised that the woman is still alive.
 After she helps the police catch a spree killer, the SVU team tries to find a way to get her off the streets.

-- The first season of CSI has Nick falling for a hooker, who is indeed killed by her pimp.
+- The first season has Nick falling for a hooker, who is indeed killed by her pimp.
 Her pimp claims she was going back to school to recruit for the job and leave him.
 She is, of course, incredibly beautiful and doesn't suffer from abuse or drug addiction, unlike most real-life prostitutes.

 - "Slow Down" by Brand Nubian is a What the Hell, Hero? directed at the speaker's ex-girlfriend, who has been selling her body to pay for her crack habit.